This content is sponsored by Takeda

 Research has shown that early academic intervention can promote skills and resilience among children from low-income families, says Breakthrough co-executive director Jennifer Stange.
 Beginning in middle school, Breakthrough participants join a cohort of college students who assist them with homework, plan hands-on workshops, lead engaging, student-centered classes, and host field trips during the flagship six-week summer program.
 This multifaceted approach not only prevents learning loss over summer breaks for students, but actually “creates lifelong learners,” Stange says.

 Through personalized tutoring, interactive workshops, and mentorship from the teaching fellows, Harris began to imagine her life after high school.
-That’s a future that Breakthrough Greater Boston and one of its philanthropic partners Takeda aim to support every day, says Chris Barr, Takeda’s US head of corporate social responsibility and philanthropy.
+That’s a future that Breakthrough Greater Boston aims to support every day with the help of organizations such as Takeda, says Chris Barr, Takeda’s head of US CSR and Philanthropy.

 “We really try to work with the community to find out where the gaps are,” Barr says.
 In 2021, he had a conversation with Breakthrough leaders that revealed the COVID-19 pandemic was deepening the gap in math knowledge and skills which was already prevalent in communities underrepresented on college campuses.
 “That’s why we focused on math equity and math proficiency from the earliest stages,” he says.
 “If you give students the support they need in middle school, ramp up support in high school, and then also support them in college, you make sure that they have a stronger opportunities to look for STEM careers.”